JaiminR28/JaiminR28/README.md

 - 👋 Hi, I’m @JaiminR28
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning DBMS
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Web development related Projects
 - 📫 How to reach me at https://www.linkedin.com/in/jaimin-rathwa-b128bb241

 <!---